erunseelie/obsidian-ras/What is known/Unlocking lost memories.md

 It is theorised that this could be done by using the [[Horosphere]] on a sleeping person in conjunction with the [[Memory Map]].

+- Røkr takes interest in this, given their fractured self...